-GUH Project Director Susan Moffat will give a talk on her documentary and curatorial work at the Albany Bulb, where she is working to establish an art and performance park at an old construction debris landfill known for encampments of homeless people.
+GUH Project Director Susan Moffat gives a talk on her documentary and curatorial work at the Albany Bulb, where she is working to establish an art and performance park at an old construction debris landfill known for encampments of homeless people.
 Andrew Herscher, Creative Cities fellow 2016-17, will serve as respondent.

-Please RSVP — Lunch is provided:
+Lunch is provided:

 Just Placemaking: Arts and Community Development Towards an Equitable City is a free public lecture series co-hosted by the Stanford Human Cities Initiative and the Creative Cities Working Group.
 The series explores the intersection of social justice and the role of artists, curators, gallery owners, and cultural workers in supporting community efforts towards an equitable and just city.